Rolls-Royce Pegasus

-The Rolls-Royce Pegasus, formerly the Bristol Siddeley Pegasus, is a British turbofan engine originally designed by Bristol Siddeley.
+The Rolls-Royce Pegasus is a British turbofan engine originally designed by Bristol Siddeley.
 It was manufactured by Rolls-Royce plc.
 The engine is not only able to power a jet aircraft forward, but also to direct thrust downwards via swivelling nozzles.
 Lightly loaded aircraft equipped with this engine can manoeuvre like a helicopter.
 In particular, they can perform vertical takeoffs and landings.
 In US service, the engine is designated F402.